Jasmine Kara: Biography

-In 2010, Jasmine Kara became known to the Swedish audience when she participated in Allsång på Skansen on Sveriges Television (SVT), and she also participated as a celebrity contestant on Körslaget on TV4 in 2011 In 2013 Kara performed at Lotta på Liseberg.
+In 2010, Kara became known to the Swedish audience when she participated in Allsång på Skansen on Sveriges Television (SVT).
+Sshe also participated as a celebrity contestant on Körslaget on TV4 in 2011.
+In 2013, she performed at Lotta på Liseberg.

 Kara competed as a celebrity dancer in Let's Dance 2014 partnering with professional dancer Stefano Oradei.
 She was eliminated on 4 April 2014 after her fifth appearance and performance on the show.
+The same year, Jasmine started her own record label, Karasmatic Music, and released her second album Unbreakable.

-Kara participated in Melodifestivalen 2017 with the song "Gravity".
+She participated in Melodifestivalen 2017 with the song "Gravity".
 The song reached number 57 on Sverigetopplistan, but she was eliminated in the third semi-final.

-She began singing in Persian for the first time on Eldfesten (Chaharshanbe Suri) in 2018 and it was televised on Manoto TV and SVT.
-Since then she has done many more performances for the Iranian audience, like Sina Valiollah show, Shabe Jomeh and Echo on Manoto TV and has released three songs in Persian: Lab-khand (Smile), Bord-i az Yaad-am (you've forgotten me) and Miresim be Asemoon-ha (we'll reach the skies) feat.
+Kara began singing in Persian for the first time on Eldfesten (Chaharshanbe Suri) in 2018 and it was televised on Manoto TV and SVT.
+Since then she has done many more performances for the Iranian audience, like Sina Valiollah Show, Shabe Jomeh and Echo on Manoto TV.
+She has released three songs in Persian: "Lab-khand" (Smile), "Bord-i az Yaad-am" (you've forgotten me) and "Miresim be Asemoon-ha" (we'll reach the skies) feat.
 Rana Farhan.

+She has also released several versions of her songs in Spanish, and has performed other songs in Arabic, Bosnian, Turkish, Somali, and Kurdish.

+In 2022, Kara released her second book, Den mörka scenen (The dark stage), about her hidden double life.
+Behind the scenes of a public career as an artist and performer, Jasmine worked as a stripper for more than 10 years.
+The book has received a lot of attention and Kara has been interviewed on television shows, newspapers, radio shows, and podcasts.

+In the summer of 2023, Kara released her first album in Swedish, Svart på vitt.
+The album's ten songs were written in collaboration with Peter Kvint, Albin Lee Meldau, and Mattias Green and produced by Peter Kvint.